 Other highlights of Granada

-Where to eat: Book a reservation at El Mercader, if you haven’t booked, I still recommend checking to see if they have a table – you won’t be disappointed.
-A small family restaurant that brings together flavours of the region with a creative touch.
+Where to eat: Book a reservation at El Mercader (+34 633 79 04 40).
+If you miss the opportunity to make a reservation, I still recommend checking to see if they have a table – you won’t be disappointed.
+It’s a small family restaurant that brings together flavours of the region with a creative touch.
 You’ll experience great combinations and discover all sorts of incredible flavours.

 Tours in Granada: Looking for a guided city tour or queue jump to the Alhambra?
 Take a look at what’s available to book in Granada.